hypDev/eval-php/README.md

 If there isn't time to fix everything, you can simply point out what the issues are and how you would resolve it.

+**The "database" of entries doesn't persist by design.
+It is simply stored as a PHP session variable.
+You do NOT need to change this to be persisted storage.**

 ---

 # Install